 Sam distills, applies, and communicates complex aspects of ERISA and tax law.
-Working with clients from small, specialized, tax-exempt medical practices to multi-national publicly traded companies, his employee benefits practice involves assisting clients on all aspects of pension and welfare plan design and compliance.
+Working with clients from small, specialized, tax-exempt medical practices to multinational publicly traded companies, his employee benefits practice involves assisting clients with all aspects of retirement plan and welfare plan design and compliance.

-Sam is a life-long fan of the New England Patriots and an avid fly fisherman.
+Sam lives in a small house in the woods with his partner, dog, and too many chickens.
+Sam is a lifelong fan of the New England Patriots and an avid fly fisherman.
 During the summer, he spends much of his free time hiking and exploring remote streams.
 During the winter, he talks about learning to ski.

 - University of Maine School of Law (J.D., summa cum laude)